The Bazaar Voice

 One way to solve this problem?
 Do what Iconic London did and turn your social content into a shoppable experience.

 Everyone loves the simplicity of Instagram and being inspired to make a purchase.
 But, one thing many brands haven’t been able to solve is how to bring those new or returning customers to their actual site to make that purchase.
 Enter: Like2Buy.
-As a link-in-bio solution, Like2buy directly mirrors your Instagram feed, making the user-generated (and branded) content shoppable via links to product pages.
+Like2buy directly mirrors your Instagram feed, making the user-generated (and branded) content shoppable via links to product pages.

 “We know that our customers like shopping in a social environment.
 It’s the way the industry is going, but especially Iconic.
 So having Like2Buy allows us to maintain that social shopping experience a bit longer.
 It allows it to overflow into the website, onto the product page, and the homepage,” says Lizzie Newell, Head of Marketing, Social, and Campaigns.